dankirkham/xkcd-skein-fpga/docs/assembly.md

 # Assembly Language

-The assembly language specified here is used to abstract away the lower level machine-language instructions.
-It provides memory access instruction.
+The assembly language specified here is used to abstract away the lower level machine-language instructions and to provide memory access.
 This contrasts to the ALU operations which have zero knowledge of memory addressing.

-The assembler serves to translate the logical address space to the physical address space.
+The assembler also serves to translate the logical address space to the physical address space.
 All assembly language instructions are high level, meaning they use the logical address space.
 All interaction with the physical address space happens under-the-hood by the assembler.

 ## RAM Address Spaces
 ### Logical